-When you want the audience to engage with the event, just ask.
-Direct participation simply means inviting the audience to try something new, and most people are willing to give it a shot.
+When you want the audience to engage with the event, ask.
+Direct participation means inviting the audience to try something new.
+And most people are willing to try it.

 This is why I love “brain dating.”
 It’s like speed dating for businesses — but an incredible, tech-fueled version.
 The first time I tried it, I had so many great conversations that I spent all my free time at the event chatting with more strangers.

 Again, you don’t need a big budget to ask audiences to engage.
-Game show formats, for example, are always a hit.
+For example, gamification, game show formats, and interactive event spaces are always a hit.
 Invite people to join the fun, and they’ll happily climb aboard.

 5. Bespoke Activations

-Everyone loves cool experiences, but people really love once-in-a-lifetime experiences.
-Fear of missing out is a powerful motivator, so if you create something audiences will never see again, prepare for big crowds.
+Everyone loves extraordinary experiences, but people really love once-in-a-lifetime experiences.
+Fear of missing out is a powerful motivator, so if you create immersive experiences that audiences will never see again, prepare for big crowds.

 Take inspiration from brands like Bud Light, which invited attendees to participate in a real-life Pac-Man experience for a Super Bowl ad.
 Another example: to promote its new Boost technology, we worked with Adidas to create a pop-up experience that traveled the country.
 Attendees could try on shoes, play games, and take unique photos.
 And once it was gone, it was gone forever — only the social shares and product buzz remained.

 These immersive touchpoints can be as elaborate or simple as you need.
-Audiences love gorgeous displays of new technology, but they love laughing with strangers and playing simple games, too.
+Audiences love gorgeous displays of new digital technology like augmented reality worlds or virtual reality headsets, but they love laughing with strangers and playing simple games, too.
 Give them what they want by putting the action in their hands.